umbraco/UmbracoCMSDocs/Articles/HealthChecks/Guides/ContentSniffingProtection.md

 #### Adding Click-Jacking Protection using manual middleware

-If you don't like to have a dependency on third party library.
+If you don't like to have a dependency on third party libraries.
 You can add the following custom middleware to the request pipeline.

 ```cs
 public class Startup
 {